vdhicts/rebrandly-api-client/README.md

 ## Installation

 This package can be used in any PHP project or with any framework.
-The packages is tested in PHP 7.4.

 You can install the package via composer: